WHAT IT IS

 But the more I think about it, my accidental name may be appropriate after all.
-A patch is a small space, distinct from the area around it, where things grow.
-That exactly describes my hopes for my life, my home, and this blog.
+A patch is a small space for growing things.
+That describes my hopes for my life, my home, and this blog.

 And if that patch happens to be growing pickles?
 Well, aren’t pickles fitting metaphors for US?
 We start off fresh, but then we have to go through so much bitterness.
 The thing is, if you can go through the bitter and then ferment a little, you may just turn into something wonderful.
 The sour doesn’t have to spoil us.
 After all, what’s more complex and interesting to eat: a cucumber or a pickle?